 The uMkhuze River is located in northern KwaZulu-Natal and has its source near a small town of Hlobane which is located east of Vryheid.
 The river runs near uMkhuze Game Reserve which constitutes the north western part of the world heritage site, the iSimangaliso Wetland Park (St Lucia).
 The uMkhuze River is one of the main rivers supplying water to UMkhanyakude District Municipality, others being the uPhongolo and uMfolozi Rivers.
+Water can be transferred from the Pongolapoort Dam to the uMkhuze River to augment supply to the Mkuze town as well as Zululand District Municipality.
 The uMkhuze Catchment includes the drainage areas of both the uMkhuze (W31) and Hluhluwe (W32).
-The catchment is 9 545 km, and the rivers end in Lake St Lucia which then drains into the Indian Ocean (Mhlathuze Water, 2016: 39).
+The catchment is 9 545 km2, and the rivers end in Lake St Lucia which then drains into the Indian Ocean (Mhlathuze Water, 2016: 39).